GRAN CANARIA – Canary Islands

 Gran Canaria may not be thought of as a typical walking holiday destination, suffering from a dubious reputation as a mass tourism island of the “worst” sort (depending on your preferences of course, this may be exactly what you are looking for).
 The truth is, and more and more are starting to discover this, the island is just terrific for walkers.
 Old “caminos” are restored, and waymarking is usually plentiful.
 And hardly anywhere in the world will you get landscapes as diverse as this packed into the same place.

-If you can stand the city, Las Palmas is the best place to stay if you are planning to do a LOT of walking.
-Buses will take you to all of the northern/northeastern parts of the island, with its many GREAT walks, and even the more remote areas of the south/southwest are within reach (but perhaps not very practical).
+If you can stand the city, Las Palmas is the best place to stay if you are planning to do a lot of walking in different areas of the island.
+Staying close to the San Telmo bus terminal is beneficial, and there are at least two very good hotels just in the neighborhood.
+Buses will take you to all of the northern/northeastern parts of the island, with its many great walks, and even the more remote areas of the south/southwest are within reach (but perhaps not very practical).
 If, on the other hand, you would like to get the most out of the sun and the sea and the sand, Maspalomas/Playa del Inglés is a better bet.
 You would still be able to do a fair amount of walking.
+If you want to do a lot of walking in just the mountain areas, staying at Cruz de Tejeda is another great experience.
+There are two hotels there.
+But you need to be dressed for the occasion, you will be at 1500 meters above sea level, and it can be very cold and windy as well as wet.

 Walks accessible from Playa del Inglés